 Virgin America compares emissions on an Available Seat Mile (ASM) basis.
 ASMs are the product of multiplying the number of seats on an aircraft by distance flown.
 For example, a Virgin America Airbus A320 aircraft with 149 seats that flies 700 miles (SFO-SEA) will have 104,300 available seat miles [149 seats x 700 miles = 104,300].
 Available seat miles are the industry’s way of normalizing financial performance, so that an “apples to apples” comparison can be made, regardless of an individual airline’s fleet size or route structure.

 Another statistic used in the airline industry is Revenue Passenger Miles (RPMs).
 Similar to ASMs, revenue passenger miles are the product of a flight’s occupied seats and the distance flown in miles.

-Virgin America collected ASM, RPM and fuel consumption data from the Bureau of Transportation Statistics Web site.
 All airlines are required to report their monthly fuel consumption and passenger load data to the Department of Transportation, which makes these figures publicly available.

 Virgin America has converted their self–report fuel consumption data into CO2 emissions using the multiplier recognized by the International Air Transport Association (IATA) – 3.16 kilograms of CO2 per kilogram of fuel burned.
 Virgin America remains proud to be one of the lowest emitting carriers in the domestic industry based on RPM, and among the lowest when normalized to ASM.